zzhangjii/learning-library/lab-guides/LabGuide400.md

   ![](images/400/62.PNG)

-- Your finalized version of the main page will look like:
+- Your finalized version of the `main-start` page will look like:

   ![](images/400/60.PNG)